6 things you didn’t know about your conditioner

 Shampoo, then condition.

 You should use it after every shampoo.
-A good hair conditioner, like our Advanced Hair Series Pure Care Dry Oil Conditioner, is essential for caring for your hair after you’ve washed it: it makes it feel soft and smooth, helps with detangling and combing, and adds shine.
+A good hair conditioner, like our Intensive Repair Conditioner, is essential for caring for your hair after you've washed it: it makes it feel smoother, helps with detangling and combing, and improves manageability.
 The word ‘multi-tasker’ doesn’t even cover it: why would you ever skip it?

 It reduces towel damage.